Anime NebrasKon: History

-Anime NebrasKon was founded by the members of University of Nebraska-Lincoln's anime club (Otaku Jinrui) in 2004 as an fund-raising project and had 300 attendees at the first convention.
-Due to the conventions growth, in 2009 it moved to the Holiday Inn Omaha Convention Center in Omaha, Nebraska, and added 24-hour programming.
+Anime NebrasKon was founded by the members of University of Nebraska-Lincoln's anime club (Otaku Jinrui) in 2004 as a fund-raising project and had 300 attendees at the first convention.
+Due to the convention's growth, in 2009 it moved to the Holiday Inn Omaha Convention Center in Omaha, Nebraska, and added 24-hour programming.
 Weddings have been held at the convention in both 2010 and 2011.
 The dealers room was expanded in 2012 because of renovations at the Ramada.
 An attendee on the way to the convention in 2012 was briefly detained by police after entering a bank wearing cosplay from the series Resident Evil.
 For 2016, the convention moved to La Vista in order to accommodate growth.
 Anime NebrasKon 2020 was cancelled due to the COVID-19 pandemic.

 Event history

 NebKon Abridged

-Anime NebrasKon held a one-day event on July 9, 2022, at the DoubleTree by Hilton Hotel Omaha Downtown in Omaha, Nebraska named NebKon Abridged.
+NebKon Abridged is a two-day event held during June at the Comfort Inn & Suites Omaha Central in Omaha, Nebraska.

+Event history

 Mascot

 Anime NebrasKon's mascot is the Husker Ninja.